 Permission for new flats and offices on a site in Hove may be withdrawn by planners.

-Plans include offices on the ground floor with 23 one, two and three bedroomed flats above and 23 parking spaces.
+Plans include offices on the ground floor with 23 one, two and three-bedroom flats above and 23 parking spaces.

-Brighton and Hove City Council planning committee approved the project in June 2017, with the following conditions
+Brighton and Hove City Council’s Planning Committee approved the project in June 2017, with the following conditions

 - 40 per cent affordable housing (55 per cent affordable rent – five units – and 45 per cent shared